retaildevcrews/pib-gitops/README.md

 - `flt create -c your-cluster-name --verbose`
   - do not specify `--arc` if you are using a normal AIRS subscription
   - do not specify `--ssl` unless you have domain, DNS, and wildcard cert setup
-  - specify `--verbose` to see verbose output
+  - specify `--verbose` to see verbose errors
   - if VM SKU is not available in default region (centralus), specify `-l yourLocation` to create cluster in different region

 ## Update your GitOps repo